Bhanwari Devi murder case: Family

 Bhanwari had three children with her husband Amar Chand — daughters Ashwini and Suhani, and son Sahil.
 Investigation into the murder later revealed that the father of their youngest daughter Suhani was Malkhan Singh Bishnoi.
 On account of abetting the murder at the behest of some politicians and accepting money for the crime, Amar Chand was arrested, and while he remained in judicial custody in January 2012, the Chief Minister of Rajasthan Ashok Gehlot promised financial compensation and assistance with work and education for them as they faced social stigma.

-Popular culture

-Dirty Politics a 2015 film starring Om Puri and Malika Sherawat.